 7:30 am: Dives #3 and #4 at the maximum depth 18 meters.

 Similar routine.
 We started with a fun dive of exploring the reef and waters.
 I practiced more of my hovering skills.
 Hovering is the ability to swim/float at a consistent level.
 Your lowering and rising in the water is controlled by the amount of breath in your lungs.

 Then we moved dive locations to do emergency drill practice… again.
 But its part of the requirements for licensing.
 This time however, it was more fun.
 We had a videographer to shoot our dive.
 He wanted us to do crazy things underwater.
 I got to walk on my hands, do funny dance moves with a pair of sunglasses, do sommersaults and blow smoke ring bubbles.
 It was a blast!

 I am a graduated and licensed scuba diver!

 I did it!
 Spending my first birthday alone went off remarkably well!
 I lived my dream of breathing underwater (in waking life) and though I celebrated my birthday on the solo road, it will go down in my history as one of my most memorable, profound and proud moments.

 Not to mention, after experiencing the magic of scuba diving, I’m now a fan!
 Maybe, I’ll start booking travel according to dive locations.
 We’ll see!

-Big Mahalos to all the agents on Khao San Road, Coral Grand Resort, Coral Grand Divers and my dive instructor, Kevin for a memorable stay and fantastic dive experience!
+Big Mahalos to my dive instructor, Kevin for a memorable stay and fantastic dive experience!

 Recommended Ko Tao dive information: